-Selected Top Grain Leather Floor models at massive discounts, we must make room for new product coming in NOW!
+Selected Top Grain Leather Floor models are on clearance sale, we must make room for new product coming in NOW!
 One of the Largest Omnia Leather Dealers in Oregon

 Our Leather furniture is all TOP and FULL grain leather.
 This means there is no Bonded or bi-cast leather, no plastic, just real cow hide, the top of the hide that wears the longest and will give you decades of service and comfort.
 Before you buy, check out our selection and colors.
 All our leather furniture is offered in fabrics as well.
 We have over 250 selections to choose from.
 Motion and stationary available.
 All American built!

 Our Power-Motion is the best on the market.
-Power motion is 96% more reliable and resistant to breakdown than mechanical motion.
-We find that a fully made ALL Top grain Omnia leather sofa, love-seat or chair will last longer, look better and be more satisfying and comfortable than any of the other types of plastic/leather mixes that are available on the market.
+We find that all Top grain Omnia leather sofa, love-seat or chair will last longer, look better and be more satisfying and comfortable than any of the other types of plastic/leather mixes that are available on the market.
 We offer the very best in quality, service and value.

 JUST IN From Omnia Leather…Ergo Chairs, 2 sizes, 3 designs and Oh how comfortable.